JieyuWu/ToyotaMod/FAQ.md

 > Reset the comma two by pressing and holding Power and Volume Up -> Factory Reset -> Full Factory Reset

 ### What is the comma two hardware?
 > LeEco LePro 3, Snapdragon 821.
 Battery and driver camera infrared cut filter are removed.
-GPS is u-blox NEO-M8N.
+GPS is a NEO-M8.

-### I can't See My Screen While Wearing Polarized Sun Glasses
+### I can't See My Screen While Wearing Polarized Sunglasses
-Try a matte screen protector film which can be trimmed with scissors to fix the screen, that will stop glare and enable you to see the screen with polarized lenses.
+> Try a matte screen protector film which can be trimmed with scissors to fix the screen, that will stop glare and enable you to see the screen with polarized lenses.
 This [one from amazon](https://smile.amazon.com/gp/product/B01BZFRC0Y) has been used and recommended.

-# development
+# Development

 ### What is the openpilot development workflow? / What are the branches `master`, `devel`, and `release`?
 > Read [this Medium post on Externalization](https://medium.com/@comma_ai/a-2020-theme-externalization-13b33326d8b3).